PHME-Datachallenge/Data-Challenge-2022/README.md

 For more information about the data challenge and to enroll in it, please visit the https://phm-europe.org/data-challenge web page.
 Here we will post information about the data challenge, the data and basic Jupyter notebooks.

+## [NEW!!]
+Evaluation process and metrics are now avaiable !!
+## [NEW!!]
+The updated Notebook we will use for evaluation is online as well as the leader board.

 ### For more information about the data challenge, you can issues in this Repository.

 Due to the training and validation dataset size, we split the experiments into two different folders.
 To obtain the password to access the experiment, please register for the data challenge at https://phm-europe.org/data-challenge.